WeblateOrg/weblate/docs/user/files.rst

 .. note::

-    The available options might be limited by :ref:`privileges`.
+    The available options might be limited by :ref:`access control <access-control>` settings.

 Downloading translations
 ------------------------